 Targeted phototherapy uses a localized delivery of ultraviolet light to facilitate therapeutic relief of some conditions.
-Ultraviolet light is predominantly absorbed by skin DNA, leading to the generation of pyrimidine dimers, pyrimidine, and (6-4) photoproducts which are either repaired or marked for arrest or cell death through the cell's checkpoint machinery.
-Various spectra of ultraviolet A (UVA) and ultraviolet B (UVB) wavelengths are utilized to treat a varying array of inflammatory skin disorders, including narrowband, broadband, and excimer lasers, as well as combinations of UVA and UVB with topical, systemic, biologic, and chemotherapeutic regimens.
-Additionally, phototherapy is cost effective and avoids the immunosuppressive effects that often accompany traditional and biologic based systemic therapies.
+Ultraviolet light is predominantly absorbed by skin DNA, leading to the generation of pyrimidine dimers, pyrimidine, and (6-4) photoproducts which are either repaired or marked for arrest or cell death through the cell's checkpoint machinery.5 Various spectra of ultraviolet A (UVA) and ultraviolet B (UVB) wavelengths are utilized to treat a varying array of inflammatory skin disorders, including narrowband, broadband, and excimer lasers, as well as combinations of UVA and UVB with topical, systemic, biologic, and chemotherapeutic regimens.1 Additionally, phototherapy is cost effective and avoids the immunosuppressive effects that often accompany traditional and biologic based systemic therapies.

 Excimer lasers are monochromatic 308nm xenon chloride lasers that provide a safe and selective approach to treating dermatological conditions.
 Excimer lasers are associated with significant T-cell depletion, alterations in apoptosis-related molecules, reductions in proliferation indices, and immunomodulatory mechanisms.6 An early study by Feldman et al assessed the efficacy of excimer lasers for the treatment of mild to moderate psoriasis in a multicenter study.
-The authors noted that 84% of the patients reached the primary outcome of at least 75% improvement after 10 or fewer treatments.26
+The authors noted that 84% of the patients reached the primary outcome of at least 75% improvement of their plaques within 1 month.7 Another study by Rodewald et al compared the excimer laser to a non-intervention, placebo cohort, as well as other standard topical treatments for psoriasis.8 The laser and topical calcipotriene had similar efficacies but both were more effective than topical tazarotene or fluocinonide and the time to achieve 75% improvement favored the excimer laser.8 Therefore, laser was comparable to or more effective than other standard treatments for psoriasis.8

 According to a joint updated guideline from the American Academy of Dermatology, National Psoriasis Foundation, the excimer laser is recommended for use in adults with localized plaque psoriasis (including palmoplantar psoriasis) <10% BSA, for individual lesions, or in patients with more extensive disease (recommendation based on consistent, good quality patient oriented evidence.)
-Excimer laser is also recommended in the treatment of scalp psoriasis in adults (based on inconsistent or limited-quality patient-oriented evidence.)11
+Excimer laser is also recommended in the treatment of scalp psoriasis in adults (based on inconsistent or limited-quality patient-oriented evidence.)13

-The initial treatment dose of the excimer laser depends on the individual's skin type, plaque characteristics, and thickness, with subsequent doses adjusted in accordance to the patient's clinical response and side effects. ^{1,11} Treatment takes place two to three times per week until a patient is clear of symptoms.
-According to a separate guideline on children from the American Academy of Dermatology, National Psoriasis Foundation, excimer laser may be used in children with psoriasis and may be efficacious and well tolerated, but these options have limited supporting evidence.
-12
+The initial treatment dose of the excimer laser depends on the individual's skin type, plaque characteristics, and thickness, with subsequent doses adjusted in accordance to the patient's clinical response and side effects.^{1,13} Treatment takes place two to three times per week until a patient is clear of symptoms.
+According to a separate guideline on children from the American Academy of Dermatology-National Psoriasis Foundation, excimer laser may be used in children with psoriasis and may be efficacious and well tolerated, but these options have limited supporting evidence.14